downlinko/downlinko.github.io/_posts/development/maven/2018-09-10-download-install-apache-maven-windows.md

 ## What is Apache Maven?

 [Maven](https://en.wikipedia.org/wiki/Apache_Maven){:target="_blank"} is a build automation tool.
 It addresses two aspects of building software:
-* It describes the different steps in the build process.
+* It describes the **different steps** in the build process.
-* It describes the dependencies to other modules and components.
+* It describes the **dependencies** to other modules and components.

 The Maven project is part of the Apache Software Foundation.
-Before that it was part of the Jakarta Project.

 ## Step #1: Check Prerequisites